RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. note::

-   A list of new features, bugfixes and known bugs for each Red Pitaya release can be found in our |CHANGELOG|.
+   A list of new features, bugfixes, and known bugs for each Red Pitaya release can be found in our |CHANGELOG|.